-On 8 July, 1987 CENTCOM was in the best possible shape considering the circumstances of the moment.
+By D-1 CENTCOM was in the best possible shape considering the circumstances of the moment.
 A brigade of paratroopers from the 82nd Airborne Division was on the ground at Cario West Air Base in Egypt.
-A detachment of E-3 Sentries, along with two fighter squadrons, one of F-15s and the other of F-16s, and accompanying tankers were at Dhahran, Saudi Arabia.
-The Maritime Prepositioning Ships carrying the equipment of a Marine Amphibious Brigade had left their anchorage at Diego Garcia and were steaming towards the Strait of Hormuz with the Constellation battlegroup supporting its transit as the carrier group headed north towards the Red Sea and Suez Canal.
-Marines from the 7th Marine Amphibious Brigade based at Twentynine Palms in California were moving to Saudi Arabia by air to mate up with the equipment now at sea.
-A large contingent was on the ground already, and CENTCOM expected to have the brigade’s manpower entirely in Saudi by 11 July at the latest.
+A detachment of E-3 Sentries, and two fighter squadrons, one of F-15s and the other of F-16s, aas well as accompanying tankers, were at Dhahran, Saudi Arabia.
+The Maritime Prepositioning Ships (MPS) carrying the equipment for a Marine Amphibious Brigade had left their anchorage at Diego Garcia and were steaming west towards the Strait of Hormuz with the Constellation battle group supporting its transit.
+Troops from the 7th Marine Amphibious Brigade at Twentynine Palms in California were moving to Saudi Arabia by air to mate up with the equipment now at sea.
+A contingent was on the ground already, and CENTCOM expected to have the brigade’s manpower entirely in Saudi by 11 July at the latest.
 It was a matter of available airlift assets and priorities.
-There simply were not enough transports and CRAF aircraft available at the moment to satisfy everyone’s needs.
+There simply were not enough transports, and CRAF aircraft available at the moment to satisfy everyone’s needs.
 Europe was the priority, and CENTCOM simply had to deal with it.

 The brigade from the 82nd was in Egypt as a compromise of sorts.
 AFSOUTH was loudly complaining about the lack of ground reinforcements available for his command.
 He wanted to take the entire 82nd and use it as a fire brigade of sorts wherever it might be needed in his command’s area of responsibility.
 General Crist, CINC-CENT came down hard on the idea, complaining quite correctly that the 82nd Airborne was tagged for his command’s use in wartime.
 Admiral Crowe personally settled the matter and ordered the 82nd to stage at Cairo West for the time being.
 If it was needed in the Med or Southern Europe it would go there.
 If it was needed in Saudi, the force would be sent there.
 Through negotiations with the Egyptians, a deal was reached where the Egyptian Air Force would handle airlifting the unit wherever it needed to go.

 The US Air Force was preparing to move more of its elements tagged for CENTCOM to the Middle East.
-The remainder of the 49th TFW (F-15s) and 388th TFW (F-16s) were hurriedly packing, and A-10s from Myrtle Beach and F-111s from Mountain Home had received warning orders to move.
+The remainder of the 49th TFW (F-15s) and 388th TFW (F-16s) were hurriedly packing, and A-10s from Myrtle Beach and F-111s from Mountain Home had received warning orders instructing them to prepare for movement.
 With just another five days of peace, Crist would feel better.

-Unfortunately, five more days of peace did not appear likely.
+Unfortunately, it didn’t appear likely.
 Five hours of peace was a more realistic estimate.
 Throughout the day, the situation had been progressively moving from bad to worse on a number of fronts.
-Crist had not paid that much attention, but nevertheless heard rumblings.
 In his command’s theater things were quiet.
 The Soviet forces in Yemen were doing nothing outside of routine patrols.
 In the Arabian Sea, naval activity was minimal.
 Most significantly, the Northern Caucus Military District was not making any moves to suggest operations against Iran or Saudi Arabia were imminent.
 That, however, could change at a moment’s notice, Crist was aware.